Ceasing Operations and Closing Roads

-The Bruce County Highways Department wishes to acknowledge that in certain circumstances, the Department may be unable to keep a road open due to the existence of large drifts, accidents, visibility, etc. In these circumstances it may be necessary for the Department to consider officially having the road closed.
-It is acknowledged that an official roadclosure requires the authorization of the Ontario Provincial Police under Section 134 of the Highway Traffic Act (R.S.O.
-1990).
-The OPP is also required to authorize the Department to re-open a closed road due to weather conditions.
-In summary the Department takes direction for a road closure and re-opening of the road from the OPP this is not a Bruce County Highways decision.
+Under certain circumstances, the Department may be unable to keep a road open due to large drifts, accidents, visibility, etc. In these circumstances it may be necessary for the Department to consider having the road officially closed.
+It should be acknowledged that, in consultation with the Highways Department, it is ultimately the decision of the Ontario Provincial Police under Section 134 of the Highway Traffic Act (R.S.O.
+1990) to officially close or re-open a road.

 Level of Services